-Although I was slightly shocked when I first heard these words, I have carried them with me into my professional years.
+Although I was slightly shocked when I first heard these words, I have carried them into my professional years.
 I was granted the time off and had a blast with my family in California.
 And I have scheduled time off in each of my jobs ever since.

-It is all-too-common for professionals today to never take time off or participate in activities they love because of work or the fear of how their co-workers will perceive them.
+It is all too common for professionals today to never take time off or participate in activities they love because of work or the fear of how their co-workers will perceive them.
 Employees often feel they are letting down their boss, peers, clients—you name it.
 Each of us has created an internal laundry list of excuses as to why we cannot give ourselves a break.

 I am so grateful to have learned this lesson early and remind myself of it often.
 I am sure some people may think I am less of an employee for doing so—but these few people are not worth sitting in my office 365 days a year.

 Don’t get me wrong, it is all about balance.
 I have to bust my butt to make sure everything is in order before I take off to my next destination.
-I have had to prove to my co-workers and clients that I am responsible enough to take vacation and still be an excellent attorney.
-And playing catch up at work is not always the most fun.
-But for me, being in an exotic location with no internet recharging my own battery is totally worth it.
+I have had to prove to my co-workers and clients that I am responsible enough to take a vacation and still be an excellent attorney.
+And playing catch-up at work is not always the most fun.
+But for me, being in an exotic location with no internet and recharging my own battery is totally worth it.

 Find out what is holding you back from doing what you really want to do.
 Then rid yourself of that guilt.
-The benefits of vacation far outweigh the (often only perceived) costs.
+The benefits of a vacation far outweigh the (often only perceived) costs.
 And you don’t have to take my word for it.
 Plenty of research supports this: